GreptimeTeam/docs/docs/user-guide/concepts/overview.md

+---
+description: Provides an overview of GreptimeDB, including its features, data model, architecture, storage locations, key concepts, and notable features.
+---

 # Overview

 - [Why GreptimeDB](./why-greptimedb.md): This document outlines the features and benefits of GreptimeDB, including its unified design for metrics, logs, and events; Cloud-Native and flexible architecture that allows for deployment in various environments, from embedded to cloud.
 GreptimeDB is also cost-effective, high-performance, and user-friendly.